SanderMertens/flecs/Manual.md

-EcsPrefabBuilder | Internal data for prefab parents | Opaque EcsRowSystem | Internal data for row systems | Opaque EcsColSystem | Internal data for column systems | Opaque EcsId | Stores the name of an entity | Read / Write EcsHidden | Tag that indicates an entity should be hidden by UIs | Read / Write EcsDisabled | Tag that indicates an entity should not be matched with systems | Read / Write
+EcsPrefabBuilder | Internal data for prefab parents | Opaque EcsRowSystem | Internal data for row systems | Opaque EcsColSystem | Internal data for column systems | Opaque EcsName | Stores the name of an entity | Read / Write EcsHidden | Tag that indicates an entity should be hidden by UIs | Read / Write EcsDisabled | Tag that indicates an entity should not be matched with systems | Read / Write